 Best Germination Conditions For Different Sprout Seeds

 Although many sprout seeds have different growing time and requirements, they are easy to grow if provided with the right conditions.
-Only plant together sprout seeds with the same necessities so you can attend to them easily.
+Only plant together sprouted seeds with the same necessities so you can attend to them easily.
 See below sample of some seeds that you can consider choosing.

 Mung bean sprouts are the most consumed sprouts or seeds in the world.
 It is a legume native to India, and is frequently used as an ingredient in Asian cuisines.
 Mung bean sprouts can grow in many conditions which makes them a better choice compared to other grains.